 Personal care is not the same as nursing care and does not require the skills or knowledge of a registered nurse, however, your carers will be trained to provide personal care.

-Home (personal) care services are regulated services, which means they are registered with and inspected regularly by the Care and Social Services Inspectorate Wales (CSSIW).
+Home (personal) care services are regulated services, which means they are registered with and inspected regularly by the Care Inspectorate Wales (CIW).

 Paying for personal care services

 Unlike nursing care, personal care is not free at the point of delivery.
 Depending on your financial circumstances, your local council might charge you; however, no-one with savings under £24,000 will be asked to pay more than £90 per week (April 2019).